November 2024: Georgia Tech Sustainability Champion

 Photo of Arianna Robinson, associate director of business operations at the Ray C. Anderson Center for Sustainable Business.

-Diego Shipmon, GT Undergraduate Biology Student, is the November 2024 Georgia Tech Sustainability Champion.
+Diego Shipmon, Undergraduate Biology Student, is the November 2024 Georgia Tech Sustainability Champion.

 About Diego

-Diego is an indigenous environmental scientist deeply involved with Students Organizing for Sustainability (SOS) and RCE Greater Atlanta.
+Diego is an undergraduate biology student involved with Students Organizing for Sustainability (SOS) and RCE Greater Atlanta.
 He plays active roles in the Ka Moamoa Lab, the Sustainability Education Curriculum Committee, Seven Generations @ GT, and the Organization for Social Activism.

 From the nomination: “I heard him speak at an Indigenous Heritage Month event, and I was inspired by his mention of the Seventh Generation Principle, which emphasizes our responsibility to future generations.
 Diego is also an avid gardener, working to reintroduce indigenous plants and sustainable practices to campus.”